-Home Affairs Minister Urges Citizens to Switch to Smart ID Cards, South Africans Want It for Free
+Home Affairs Minister Urges Citizens to Switch to Smart ID Cards, South Africans Want Them for Free

-Home Affairs Minister Urges Citizens to Switch to Smart ID Cards, South Africans Want It for Free
+Home Affairs Minister Urges Citizens to Switch to Smart ID Cards, South Africans Want Them for Free

 • The Department of Home Affairs is encouraging all South Africans to switch from the green ID book to the new Smart ID Card

-• Minister of Home Affairs Leon Schreiber revealed that the green ID books were more vulnerable to fraud
+• Minister of Home Affairs Leon Schreiber revealed that the green ID books are more vulnerable to fraud, among other reasons

-• South Africans refuse to switch to the new cards unless they don't have to pay the R140 fee to apply for it
+• South Africans refuse to switch to the new cards unless they don't have to pay the R140 fee to apply for them

 Leon Schreiber has encourage citizens to switch to the new ID cards.